MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/one-time-call.md

 **Can an agent modify the instructions they copy and share with their customer?**

 Your organization’s administrator isn't able to modify the instructions that appear when an agent selects **Create a one-time call link**.
 However, after the agent copies the instructions, they can modify it before sharing it with their customer.

-> [!NOTE]
-> The instructions the agent copies when they’re using the Dynamics 365 Remote Assist desktop model-driven app differs slightly from the message they copy when they’re using the Dynamics 365 Remote Assist mobile app.

 When an agent sets up the call in a desktop browser and selects **Join the call** through the Teams desktop app, the customer can join the call only through the Dynamics 365 Remote Assist mobile app.
 The customer can't join through the Teams desktop because the Dynamics 365 Remote Assist app isn't available on the desktop.
 A Dynamics 365 Remote Assist call can't take place between two Teams desktop users.